tektutor/openshift-april-2021/README.md

 ```
 Assuming the mysql container is running,  try to get inside the container as shown below
 ```
-docker exec -it mysql bash
+docker exec -it mysql1 bash
 ```

 ### Volume mounting